GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

 - As all the values in `environments` match the setter values of `env`, `# kpt-set: ${env}` comment is added.
 Here, the comment is added to the key node as it is an array node with folded style.
 - As all the values in `role` match the setter values of `env`, array node is converted to folded style and `# kpt-set: ${env}` comment is added to the key node.
-Here, the order of the array values is not considered.
+Here, the order of the array values doesn't matter.
 <!--mdtogo-->